Ecwid/ecwid-api-docs/includes/_payment_api.md

 After user is directed to that page, Ecwid will check that order and depending on its status, the action will be different:

-- If the order is in `PAID` or `QUEUED` payment status, customer's cart will be cleared and they will see 'Thank you for your order' page
+- If the order is in `PAID` payment status, customer's cart will be cleared and they will see 'Thank you for your order' page
 - If the order is in `INCOMPLETE` payment status, customer will see the cart page of Ecwid storefront with the same items
 - If the order is in `CANCELLED` payment status, Ecwid will show the 'Payment error' page